 - 1 cup granulated sugar

 - 2 Tablespoons apple pie spice

 - Place the apple cider in a pan over high heat.
-Bring to a boil and boil for about 10 minutes or until reduced down to 3/4 cup.
+Bring to a low boil and simmer until reduced down to 1/2 cup.
 Remove from heat and cool.

 - Beat the butter and sugar until creamy.
 Add the vanilla, egg, yogurt, and apple butter and beat again.

 - Add the baking powder, baking soda, salt, flour, spices, and 1/2 cup reduced apple cider.
 Beat until a soft dough forms.

 - Spoon the donut batter into a large ziplock bag and cut on corner off.
 Fill the donut pan 1/2-3/4 full.
 Bake 11 minutes.
 Donuts should spring back when pressed with your finger.

 - Remove and let cool in pan 1-2 minutes before gently removing and placing on a wire rack to cool.